Upload a CSV, XLSX, or G Sheet into Pool

 Data Type: be careful on this one

 If you choose data type = number, but then there are other characters besides numbers, that entire column will fail to upload.
 So "string" is always recommended if you're unsure.
+These are the current options:

-Multi-select Data: multiple answers for a single question
+Multiselect: multiple answers for a single question

-Ethnio requires that you use semicolons to separate multiple answers for a single question, not multiple columns.
-It's a pretty easy change in Excel or gSheets, with info below on how to do that if you have multiple columns of data for a single question.
+Ethnio recommends that you use semicolons to separate multiple answers for a single question, not multiple columns.
+It's a pretty easy change in Excel or G Sheets, with info below on how to do that if you have multiple columns of data for a single question.

-Note: if you got your CSV by exporting it out of another tool like Qualtrics or SurveyGizmo, it's worth checking to see if you can set the export to single column answers (and separate with semicolons).
+Note: if you got your upload by exporting it out of another tool like Qualtrics or SurveyGizmo, it's worth checking to see if you can set the export to single column answers (and separate with semicolons).
 Check out how to do this in SurveyGizmo here.
 If not, you'll have to follow these steps:

 <span class="sy1">=</span><a href="https://exceljet.net/excel-functions/excel-textjoin-function"><span class="kw4">TEXTJOIN</span></a><span class="sy0">(</span><span class="st0">"; "</span><span class="sy0">,</span><span class="kw1">TRUE</span><span class="sy0">,</span>B5:F5<span class="sy0">)</span>